pingswept/me30-website/content/logistics/projects.md

 In reality, one of those requests will be received a tiny fraction of a second before the other one.
 You should think about what you want your robot to do if it receives a request from a partner robot just after it has sent out its own request.
 Is there a way to make your robot respond differently if it "knows" it is still waiting for a response itself?
 {{< /expand >}}

+{{< expand "6.
+Do we need advanced sensors for this project?" "..." >}}
+No, you don't.
+You probably need at least some buttons or switches cleverly located, but you can be successful without cameras, distance sensors, etc.
+{{< /expand >}}

 ## Requirements for project 5
 ### Build an intrepid robot that travels up a ramp